sandyiswell/ipichuCartoon/README.md

 # What are the developing options?
 This program conveys only a basic structure of cartoonishing the given colour images.
 Many developing options here includes altering:
-- edge detection methods
+- edge detection methods,
-- extending to any kind of image
+- extending to any kind of image,
-- quantizing to any level
+- quantizing to any level,
+- exploring new filters,
 - applying new filters etc...